-16-19 Bursary Fund - Vulnerable Awards
+Developing Futures 16-19 Bursary Fund - Vulnerable Awards

-The Government has announced that some students will be entitled to a bursary of £1200.
+The Government has announced that some students can be entitled to a bursary of up to £1200.
 You could get this if you are in one of the following categories:

-- Care leavers - Young People in receipt of Income Support or Universal Credit

-Young people who are in receipt of Disability Living Allowance or Personal Independence Payments
+- Those in care, including those placed with a foster carer by the local authority - Care leavers - Young People in receipt of Income Support or Universal Credit - Young people who are in receipt of Disability Living Allowance or Personal Independence Payments

-16-19 Bursary Fund - Discretionary Awards
+Developing Futures 16-19 Bursary Fund - Discretionary Awards

-Is your household income less than £35,000 a year, or have you been eligible for Free School Meals at any time during your secondary school education?
-If so, you could get financial support.
+Is your household income less than £35,000 a year?
+If so, you $\underline{\text{could}}$ be considered for a Discretionary bursary.